-Or, “We keep the boots from all the folks that try to steal their horses when they left.”
+Another explains, “We keep the boots from all the folks that try to steal their horses when they left.”

-Traditionally, cowboys and cowgirls placed on fenceposts to prevent animals from impaling themselves.
-We’ve yet to hear any verification that fencepost impalement actually happened; that impaling theory probably developed from by some worrisome cowboy.
-His worries created some cowboy myth.
-Later, that myth that was busted by a smart cowgirl.
-That’s usually how the world works with worrisome cowboys and smart cowgirls.
+Traditionally, cowboys (or cowgirls) placed boots on fenceposts to prevent animals from impaling themselves.
+We’ve yet to hear any verification that fencepost impalement really happened.
+This practice was probably created by some worrisome cowboy.
+His practice and reasoning behind the practice spread to the neighbors and, voila! a bonafide cowboy myth was born.

 (By the way, the myth was later busted by a smart cowgirl that finally asked, “Did that ever really happen?”
 That’s usually how the world works with worrisome cowboys and smart cowgirls.)